AmatjangKwai/apt3020b-cbr-672324/README.md

 the solution to better fit the current problem Retain-the system will then add the newly solved problem to its database to enrich its problem solving ability

 Case Attributes

 Course,Course department,assignment submission status,test performance,paticipation in class activities,private consultation with instructor,specific learning difficulties,solution

+Similarity Scoring System

+Different attributes carry different weights based of how much having a similar attribute would affect the accuracy of applying a previous solution to the current one. course match carry minimal weight bacause the course could be the exact same but the problem to be focused on a different topic,test performance has the heaviest weight because regardless of the other attributes it is a big indicator of what solutions should be offered and its result help categorise the kind of solutions to be expected.